 d.
-Execute the xtzap -r -v s0 command again; all firmware revisions should report correctly, except node_bios; node_bios will display as "NOT_FOUND" until after you complete step 4.e (the xtbounce --linktune command completes).
+Execute the xtzap -r -v s0 command again; all firmware revisions should report correctly, except node_bios, which will display as "NOT_FOUND" until after the xtbounce --linktune command completes.

 e.
 Execute the xtbounce --linktune command, which forces xtbounce to do full tuning on the system.